Garden waste terms and conditions

 These terms and conditions of the garden waste collections service do not affect your statutory rights.

 14. Data Protection Statement

-Information we collect We collect information about you when you subscribe to this service; the information collected is detailed below:
+Information we collect We collect information about you when you subscribe to this service; the information collected is:

 The Council has a duty to keep records up to date therefore we require customers to notify us of any changes to their personal details.